Last updated 1 June 2023

 Effectively managing a project involves asking as many questions as you answer.

 For me, the big theme here is risk: risk that the project will not be delivered on time, risk that its quality will not be up to scratch, risk that a key detail will be missed, risk that a key stakeholder will be unhappy with a process or outcome, and so on and so on.
-Asking questions, setting realistic expectations, and taking an active part by anticipating and managing a project’s issues are key ways to mitigate the risks that will inevitably arise in text-based projects of all sizes.
+Asking questions, setting appropriate and realistic expectations, and taking an active part by anticipating and managing a project’s issues are key ways I aim to mitigate the risks that will inevitably arise in text-based projects of all sizes.